-The reasons why bags of Lunar dust must be employed are twofold:
+The reasons why bags of Lunar dust must be employed are threefold:

-First, stopping a larger mass to allow Trojan capture at Lagrange 1 is problematic in terms of the fuel required, and
+- First, stopping a larger mass to allow Trojan capture at Lagrange 1 is problematic in terms of the fuel required,

 This is all accomplished at a space workstation called ELL-1 Payload Assembly, in Trojan orbit at Earth-Lunar Lagrange point 1.
 The Earth-Lunar Lagrange 1 Payload Assembly station would be used to conduct monitoring, maintenance, and upgrades of the system from then on.
 This would be absolutely essential due to the structure fatiguing and propellant degradation which each payload and its control system would experience, due to age or the constant repetitive changes in the Moon’s tidal gravity over each orbit.
 Alternatively, all 12 payloads may be kept on station as ready-station Trojan bodies at ELL-1.
 The Moon orbital phase for payloads under this approach would only be initiated when the actual deployment of the system was needed.
 This would delay the rapidness of response only by a couple of days.
 Of course, a hybrid system thereof may also be deployed, with a portion of the payloads in orbit and the remainder in Trojan station-keeping reserve so as to minimize maintenance demand.